SVA Career Development Counseling

 Be assured, all our counselors are well-equipped to work with students of all majors.

-Patty works with alumni, graduate and undergraduate students of all majors and years, with a particular focus on the Design programs; Film, Video and Animation; and Computer Art, Computer Animation and Visual Effects.
+Patty works with alumni, graduate and undergraduate students of all majors and years, with a particular focus on the Design programs; Film, Animation; and Computer Art, Computer Animation and Visual Effects.

 She is an award-winning film producer, researcher and creative consultant.
 Patty has two decades of work experience in New York City working both freelance and as staff for media production companies, broadcast design studios, art museums, nonprofit organizations and foundations.
 As a result, she possesses direct knowledge of workplace dynamics in a variety of settings.
 Her areas of expertise include writing effectively for a job/internship search and for all levels of career growth, negotiating job offers and terms of employment, creating a sustainable freelance career, building a small business, applying for college-level teaching positions, as well as the basics of job and internship searches, resume and cover letter writing and general career guidance.